 Investment Ethics Code, the SBOE periodically modifies its code of ethics, which occurred most recently in April 2018.
 The SBOE code of ethics includes prohibitions on sharing confidential information, avoiding conflict of interests and requiring disclosure filings with respect to contributions made or received in connection with the operation or management of the Fund.
 The code of ethics applies to members of the SBOE as well as to persons who are responsible by contract or by virtue of being a TEA PSF staff member for managing, investing, executing brokerage transactions, providing consultant services, or acting as a custodian of the PSF, and persons who provide investment and management advice to a member of the SBOE, with or without compensation under certain circumstances.
-The code of ethics is codified in the Texas Administrative Code at 19 TAC sections 33.5 is available the TEA web seq., and on site at http://ritter.tea.state.tx.us/rules/tac/chapter033/ch033a.html#33.5.
+The code of ethics is codified in the Texas Administrative Code at 19 TAC available sections 33.5 seq., and is on the TEA web site http://ritter.tea.state.tx.us/rules/tac/chapter033/ch033a.html#33.5.